ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
 v1- in sandbox/vignettes_old
 v2- creates the v1 of the regional_native_model in maxent/models.
-Removed gridSearch and used model settings from global instead.
+Removed gridSearch and used model settings from global instead. v3 v4- 2024-08-08- rework- updated SLF presence data and inclusion of other SSP scenarios, creates v3 of the regional_native model

 ----------100_run_ExDet_MIC.Rmd----------